img

 Deploy Failed

-That's it.
-I hope you found those instructions helpful.
+That’s it.
+I hope you found this guide helpful.

 Written by Tornike Khachidze & Giga Giorgadze